klmmmv/thesis/chap3.md

 - Execution: ASM specifications are able to be verified and validated, and therefore can also be executed.

-The ASM-method lets the developer/engineer decide at any given point, which layer of abstraction he chooses.
+The ASM-method lets the developer/engineer decide at any given point, which layer of abstraction one chooses.
 As any machine can have a function which is more or less powerful (which resembles the granularity of abstraction).
 There are different views of abstraction of the process itself.
 Each one is expressing the same thing, just at another level of detail.
 This concept is known as refinement and can also be seen in S-BPM itself.
-The refinement process will be discussed later on in more detail.
+The refinement process will be discussed later in more detail.

 The most important practical benefit of the ASM-method is to provide a simple and precise framework to communicate and document design ideas and a support for